- Target disease: Leishmaniasis

-- Funding (since project start): Bill & Melinda Gates Foundation, USA; Department for International Development (DFID), UK; Dutch Ministry of Foreign Affairs (DGIS), The Netherlands; Federal Ministry of Education and Research (BMBF through KfW), Germany; German Corporation for International Cooperation (GIZ) on behalf of the Government of the Federal Republic of Germany, Germany; Global Health Innovative Technology (GHIT) Fund, Japan; Médecins Sans Frontières/Doctors without Borders, International; Ministry of Foreign and European Affairs (MAEE), France; Spanish Agency for International Development Cooperation (AECID), Spain; Swiss Agency for Development and Cooperation (SDC), Switzerland.
+- Funding (since project start): Bill & Melinda Gates Foundation, USA; Department for International Development (DFID), UK; Dutch Ministry of Foreign Affairs (DGIS), The Netherlands; Federal Ministry of Education and Research (BMBF through KfW), Germany; German Corporation for International Cooperation (GIZ) on behalf of the Government of the Federal Republic of Germany, Germany; Global Health Innovative Technology (GHIT) Fund, Japan; Médecins Sans Frontières/Doctors without Borders, International; Ministry for Europe and Foreign Affairs, France; Spanish Agency for International Development Cooperation (AECID), Spain; Swiss Agency for Development and Cooperation (SDC), Switzerland.

-Several VL active series were identified from GlaxoSmith-Kline’s global compound library screen and progressed through a hit-to-lead programme by DNDi during 2014 in collaboration with the University of Dundee.
-Furthermore, a screening collaboration agreement with the university signed in December 2014 aims to screen approximately 500,000 compounds against VL.
+Several visceral leishmaniasis active series were identified from GlaxoSmith-Kline’s global compound library screen and progressed through a hit-to-lead programme by DNDi in 2014 in collaboration with the University of Dundee.
+Furthermore, a screening collaboration agreement with the university signed in December 2014 aims to screen approximately 500,000 compounds against visceral leishmaniasis.